December 13, 2018, by Kate

 You can participate in our research here!
 Both our staff and students conduct research into all aspects of forensic psychology.
 Sometimes this includes using online surveys to gather anonymous data.
 This page hosts our current online projects, if you are interested in participating click the links to go directly to the surveys.
 All projects have ethical approval from an appropriate research ethics committee, if you have any concerns all surveys include details of how to contact the author.
 You can also get in touch with Kate at: email@example.com.

 Research is really important to us, it can help us to understand why people behave in certain ways or which interventions might be helpful for particular populations.
 We are very grateful to everyone who participates in our research.

 Participate in Forensic Psychology Research

-I am looking for English speaking people aged 18 and over to complete an online survey.
+I am looking for 18+ females to complete an online study.